-Built in 1982, children enter through classroom doors enabling and impressively quick and safe evacuation during fire drills!
-The school boasts two halls, used for assemblies, PE, music, drama and for dining, an impressive library and on site breakfast and after school club facilities from 7am until 7pm run by our staff.
+Built in 1982, our children enter through classroom doors enabling and impressively quick and safe evacuation during fire drills!
+The school boasts two halls, used for assemblies, PE, music, drama and for dining, a library and on site breakfast and after school club facilities from 7am until 7pm run by our staff.
 In recent years the building has been improved to provide separate classrooms and easy access for wheelchair users and the visually impaired.

 All classrooms are fully equipped with large screens and wireless internet access and pupils regularly use Ipads and Chromebooks.
 Classes are taught in phases; The Foundation Stage (Reception classes) and Key Stage 1 (Years 1 and 2) and Key Stage 2 (Years 3, 4, 5 and 6).
 There are no mixed age classes.

 Our very large playing field is surrounded by attractive mature trees and bushes.
 There are hard play areas, sports pitches, tracks, seating, “Forest Schools”, gardening areas, climbing apparatus, a “stage”, table tennis tables, a covered pavilion, a separate spacious outside learning environment for pupils in E.Y.F.S. and plenty of space for active games and quieter pursuits.
-In warmer weather pupils are often given the option of eating outside, on picnic blankets, regardless of whether they bring packed lunch or take a school meal.
+In warmer weather pupils are often given the option of eating outside, regardless of whether they bring packed lunch or take a school meal.
 Our wonderful P.T.A.
 “Friends of Collingwood” (F.O.C.U.S.), regularly provide us with new outside play equipment.
-Please take a look at their facebook to find out more.
+Please take a look at their facebook page to find out more.